Chechen language: Alphabets

 Numerous inscriptions in the Georgian script are found in mountainous Chechnya, but they are not necessarily in Chechen.
 Later, the Arabic script was introduced for Chechen, along with Islam.
 The Chechen Arabic alphabet was first reformed during the reign of Imam Shamil, and then again in 1910, 1920 and 1922.

 At the same time, the alphabet devised by Peter von Uslar, consisting of Cyrillic, Latin, and Georgian letters, was used for academic purposes.
 In 1911 it too was reformed but never gained popularity among the Chechens themselves.

-Cyrillic alphabet
+Cyrillic script

-The current official script for Chechen language is the Cyrillic alphabet.
+The current official script for Chechen language is Cyrillic.
 This script was created and adopted in 1938, replacing the Latin script prior to it.
 Up until 1992, only the Cyrillic script was used for Chechen.
 After the collapse of the Soviet Union and the de facto secession of the Chechen Republic of Ichkeria from Russia, a new Latin script was devised and was used parallel to Cyrillic until the dissolution of the separatist state.